FelixdelasPozas/OGG-Extractor/readme.md

 # Install

-Ogg Extractor is available for Windows 7 onwards.
+Ogg Extractor is available for Windows 10 onwards.
 You can download the latest installer from the [releases page](https://github.com/FelixdelasPozas/OGG-Extractor/releases).
 Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

+The last version compatible with Windows 7 is version 1.10.0, you can download it [here](https://github.com/FelixdelasPozas/OGG-Extractor/releases/tag/1.10.0).

 # Command-line version
 A command-line version of the application is included as an executable ending in "-cli".
 The filtering options are the same,